TartanLlama/tartanllama.github.io/_posts/2017-09-14-detection-idiom.md

 static_assert(!supports_equality<foo,baz>, "wat");
 {% endhighlight %}

 If you want to use `is_detected` today, then you can check if your standard library supports `std::experimental::is_detected`.
 If not, you can use the implementation from [cppreference](http://en.cppreference.com/w/cpp/experimental/is_detected) or the one which we will go on to write in the next section.
+If you aren't interested in how this is written, then turn back, for here be metaprogramming dragons.

 -------------------------